 - be fluent in English or French

-- have a strong knowledge of all work-related language
+- have a strong knowledge of all work-related language, and also

 - understand phrases or expressions used, some of which may be unique to Canada

 Find out about the language requirements you must meet to work in your field.
-If needed, contact your regulatory body to learn about the type of language test that will be used to evaluate or assess you.
+Also contact your regulatory body to learn about the type of language test to evaluate or assess you.

 You can take language classes to learn English or French once in Canada.
 Federal, provincial and territorial governments across Canada fund language classes.
-You’ll need to pay for private language classes.
+However, you’ll need to pay for private language classes.